RuleWorld/PyBioNetGen/docs/source/bngmodel.rst

 Observables
 -----------

-Observables are made up of species patterns.
+Observables are made up of a list of species patterns

 .. code-block::
    :linenos: